ppy/osu-wiki/news/2021-02-01-mappers-report-january.md

 ### osu!catch

-- **[Allow dashes over 250ms before higher-snapped hyperdashes in Platters]:** This change didn’t add or remove any rules or guidelines.
+- **[Allow dashes over 250ms before higher-snapped hyperdashes in Platters](https://osu.ppy.sh/community/forums/topics/1188695):** This change didn’t add or remove any rules or guidelines.
 It split existing rules in Platter and Rain difficulties into two separate rules for simplification purposes.

 ## Open Ranking Criteria Proposals